-Who are Whole Foods Market’s partnering organizations, The Safina Center and the Monterey Bay Aquarium (MBA)?
+Who is Whole Foods Market’s partnering organization, Monterey Bay Aquarium (MBA)?

-The Safina Center and Monterey Bay Aquarium (MBA) are the leading non-governmental, non-profit seafood sustainability organizations and our honored partners for this new program.
-The Safina Center is led by Dr. Carl Safina, world renowned author, lecturer and marine ecologist.
-They work to inspire a closer relationship with the sea and use a variety of tools including the Seafood Miniguide, FishPhone, iPhone app and their chef culinary curriculum to help educate people about the differences among seafood choices in the marketplace.
+Monterey Bay Aquarium (MBA) is one of the leading non-governmental, non-profit seafood sustainability organizations and our honored partner.
 MBA is ranked the top aquarium in the U.S. With their Seafood Watch program, pocket guides and iPhone app they work to transform the seafood market in ways that support sustainable fishery practices and fish-farming operations.

-Why is Whole Foods Market only partnering with The Safina Center and the Monterey Bay Aquarium (MBA) and not other organizations?
+Why is Whole Foods Market only partnering with Monterey Bay Aquarium (MBA) and not other organizations?

-We selected these partners because they are highly respected for the strength of their science-based seafood programs.
-Both groups are unique for their transparent ranking methods and both groups post their fishery evaluations online so that anyone can see them.
+We selected MBA because they are highly respected for the strength of their science-based seafood program.
+They are unique for their transparent ranking method and post their fishery evaluations online so that anyone can see them.

 Why hasn’t Whole Foods Market developed its own standards for wild-caught seafood, like you have for farmed fish?

 Our customers are eager to know, without delay, if the wild-caught seafood we sell comes from sustainable fisheries.
-Given the large number of wild-caught species that we offer (and the wide range of fisheries from which the species are sourced), rather than creating our own standards we believe partnering with organizations (Marine Stewardship Council, The Safina Center and Monterey Bay Aquarium) who already have well-established, great systems for evaluating wild capture fisheries, is the most efficient and robust approach.
+Given the large number of wild-caught species that we offer (and the wide range of fisheries from which the species are sourced), rather than creating our own standards we believe partnering with organizations (Marine Stewardship Council and Monterey Bay Aquarium) who already have well-established, great systems for evaluating wild capture fisheries, is the most efficient and robust approach.

-Why doesn’t Whole Foods Market also use The Safina Center or Monterey Bay Aquarium’s (MBA) color rankings for farmed seafood in the seafood departments?
+Why doesn’t Whole Foods Market also use Monterey Bay Aquarium’s (MBA) color rankings for farmed seafood in the seafood departments?

 We have already developed industry-leading standards for aquaculture (fish farming) with strict requirements for each farm that supplies Whole Foods Market.
-Our partners, The Safina Center and MBA, have evaluated general practices in fish farming, but do not evaluate individual farms and thus cannot fulfill our unique needs for ranking farmed seafood.
+Our partner, MBA, has evaluated general practices in fish farming, but do not evaluate individual farms and thus cannot fulfill our unique needs for ranking farmed seafood.

 Why don’t Marine Stewardship Council (MSC) products carry a color ranking?

 The MSC has the most in depth and strict process for evaluating a fishery to determine if it's sustainable.
-Our partners, The Safina Center and Monterey Bay Aquarium (MBA) do not need to replicate this process by conducting their own evaluations of all MSC-certified fisheries.
+Our partner, The Monterey Bay Aquarium (MBA) does not need to replicate this process by conducting their own evaluations of all MSC-certified fisheries.
 This new color ranking program provides sustainability information for fisheries not yet certified by the MSC.
 To help customers make the best choices, it is important for all seafood from MSC-certified fisheries to display the MSC logo.